individkid/sidegeo/README.md

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
-The following command line arguments are processed in order.
+Sculpt.hs and Main.hs use a foreign function interface to Intf.c.
+For the following reasons, Intf.c contains pthreads, called console, timewheel, haskell, command, and the command thread uses a command queue.

+  * console is a separate threqd because pselect is incompatible with glfwWait/Poll.
+  * timewheel is a separate thread because stocks and flows need realtime operation.
+  * haskell is a separate thread because Haskell is a high level language that prefers to own main.
+  * command handles glfw because callbacks should not block and not call glfwWait/Poll.
+  * command may yield to glfw and queued commands by calling as well as returning, whichever is more clear.
+  * command handles file IO and commandline processing because they may block.
+  * command handles actions that may block but have no other reason for separate threads.
+  * command must use glfwWait/Poll because glfw callbacks cannot use mutex.
+  * command is the only command queue thread because other threads can be serialized.

 The main display window is a hub from which parts or collections of polytopes can be moved to various alternate displays.
 But from alternate displays, things can only move back to the main display.
+The following command line arguments are processed in order.

   * -h print usage
   * -H print readme